yofabronecoforo/C6EGHV/README.md

 Meteor | meteor-strike site (100)
 Resources [8] | +10 strategic resources | +20 strategic resources | +30 strategic resources | +50 strategic resources

-7. This EGHV reward type supercedes the "free diplomatic favor" Diplomacy-type reward, which is disabled
+7. New rewards provided by this EGHV type supercede the "free diplomatic favor" Diplomacy-type reward, which is disabled
-8. This EGHV reward type supercedes the "free strategic resources" Military-type reward, which is disabled
+8. New rewards provided by this EGHV type supercede the "free strategic resources" Military-type reward, which is disabled

-Minimum-turn requirements are set to 0 for all __DEFINED__ and __ENABLED__ rewards, meaning that all such rewards will be available from turn 1 on.

-Units provided by any of the above rewards will now spawn in a plot near the Goody Hut that provided the reward.
-Additionally, with the exception of the free Military Engineer, units provided by any Military-type reward will now be Era-appropriate.

-Most other new and existing rewards above are self-explanatory.
-The various Hostile Villagers and Villager Secrets rewards are described in detail further below.
-Refer to the #Known Shortcomings, Limitations, and Bugs section below for additional caveats.

 ## Goody Hut Reward Picker
 ![Goody Hut Picker](/IMAGES/Picker_Detail.gif)